We may earn money or products from the companies mentioned in this post.

 Maybe you both like to talk.

 Your husband may travel a lot (like mine), or, he may work out of your home (like mine when he doesn’t travel).

 He may have a 9-5 job, or he may be Mr. Mom.

 You may work outside the home, or possibly you make living blogging (I wish I did – if you’re successful, give me a holler).

-Anyway, I’ve listed five key elements that Jim and I implement in our marriage that I think could help you, too, no matter your situation.
+Anyway, I’ve listed five key elements that Jim and I practice in our marriage that I think could help you too, no matter your situation.